 Topically, omega fatty acids can strengthen and smooth the skin's surface, soothe irritation, improve elasticity, and nourish against external damage.
 Often omegas are found in serums, moisturizers, and eye creams.

 Foods that are naturally rich in omega-3:

 ● Flax seeds

 Some of the best topical skincare products, such as niacinamide (B3) active moisturizer, include essential vitamins and minerals.
 Another example is a treatment cream that contains retinol, a relative of vitamin A.

 Niacinamide active mioisturizer

-This magical ingredient derived from vitamin B3 can with skin hydration and help with redness and hyperpigmentation.
-For best results, look for a niacinamide moisturizer that contains 2-4% niacinamide.
+This magical ingredient derived from vitamin B3 can help with skin hydration and help with redness and hyperpigmentation.
+Look for a moisturizer containing 2-4% niacinamide for best results.
 The lower percentage will not be effective, while a higher percentage of niacinamide can be too irritating.

 Retinol and niacinamide treatment cream

 Retinoids are derivatives of vitamin A. They were proven in multiple studies to help reduce skin aging signs, including fine wrinkles and hyperpigmentation.
-In the right percentage, retinol causes mild skin exfoliation and increased skin cell turnover and collagen production.
+In the correct percentage, retinol causes mild skin exfoliation and increased skin cell turnover and collagen production.
 This results in smoother, younger-looking skin.
-Retinol combined with niacinamide is an ideal topical skincare product for women with adult acne, as it helps to prevent breakouts while fighting against signs of aging.
+Retinol, combined with niacinamide, is an ideal topical skincare product for women with adult acne, as it helps to prevent breakouts while fighting against signs of aging.